 - Pour the hot cream onto the egg mixture, whisking continuously, then pour the custard into the pastry case.

 - Bake for about 20 minutes until lightly set: the centre should still be slightly wobbly.

-- Make the hazelnut brittle: place the sugar in a thick bottomed pan and melt over a low heat, stirring occasionally, until caramel brown in colour.
+- Place the sugar in a thick bottomed pan and melt over low heat, occasionally stirring, until the caramel turns brown in colour.

 - Add the hazelnuts, then pour onto baking parchment.

 - Lift the paper carefully, allowing the caramel to run into a thin layer.

 - When cool, snap into shards and scatter over the tart.

 Add ingredients from Vickery TV straight to your favourite online supermarket